Project-ODE/FeatureEngine-benchmark/python_benchmark_workflow/README.md

 + _mt_ - trivial multi-threaded approach, it is based on _vanilla_ but
 processes multiple files simultaneously using python multi-processing library.

++ _dask_ - trivial distributed approach, it is based on _vanilla_ but
+processes multiple files simultaneously using dask.